eBay/akutan/docs/kafka.md

 Although Kafka is most often used as a message queue, it's implemented much more like a replicated log, and it [claims](https://kafka.apache.org/intro#kafka_storage) to be suitable for a replicated log use case.
-For Beam, we are using a single Kafka topic with a single Kafka partition as Beam's log.
+For Akutan, we are using a single Kafka topic with a single Kafka partition as Akutan's log.
 Kafka servers are called brokers, and Kafka uses [Apache ZooKeeper](https://en.wikipedia.org/wiki/Apache_ZooKeeper) to elect a broker as leader for each partition.
 All appends to a partition are received and ordered by its leader broker, which then persists and replicates the new log entry to the follower brokers.
-For Beam, we configure the brokers to acknowledge and externalize a log append to clients only after the entry has been replicated to a majority of the brokers and each of a majority of brokers has written the entry safely to its disk.
+For Akutan, we configure the brokers to acknowledge and externalize a log append to clients only after the entry has been replicated to a majority of the brokers and each of a majority of brokers has written the entry safely to its disk.
 For example, in our test cluster, each entry is durably written to 2 of 3 of the disks in the cluster before it's acknowledged.

-Kafka is particularly attractive for Beam because it's so widely used.
+Kafka is particularly attractive for Akutan because it's so widely used.
-On paper, it appears to be a good fit for most of Beam's requirements.
+On paper, it appears to be a good fit for most of Akutan's requirements.
-We've used Kafka for ProtoBeam v1 and v2, thereby gaining some hands-on experience with it, and we've benchmarked Kafka's performance for some of the key Beam scenarios described above.
-The rest of this document describes our benchmark results and discusses various concerns with using Kafka in Beam.
+We've used Kafka for ProtoAkutan v1 and v2, thereby gaining some hands-on experience with it, and we've benchmarked Kafka's performance for some of the key Akutan scenarios described above.
+The rest of this document describes our benchmark results and discusses various concerns with using Kafka in Akutan.

 Kafka performance evaluation
 ----------------------------

-This section evaluates Apache Kafka's performance as a log for Beam:
+This section evaluates Apache Kafka's performance as a log for Akutan:

 -   The "Read performance" subsection focuses on the throughput of log reads (this is Scenario 3: "Long sequential reads").